COS301-SE-2023/Pronto/design/back-end/architecture/ReadMe.md

 #### Acceptance Criteria:
 - We will conduct regular tests with each UI implementation and ask our user to rate their experience
 - The reviews will be conducted anonymously using a google form for data collection and rating
-- Seperate aspects will be scored seperately
+- Seperate aspects will be scored accordingly
 - We are aiming for a **80% satisfactory rate**

 ## 3. Security
 #### Definition:
 User data should be secured at rest and in transition in order to prevent unothorized access and comply with local laws and regulations.
 #### Acceptance Criteria:
-- User data will be incrypted at transition and incrypted at rest.
+- User data will be Encrypted at transition and Encrypted at rest.
-- Users will be grouped into user pools during sign up.
+- Users will be grouped into user pools during sign up
-- This will provide limited access to data modification and accessing as per use case.
+- This will provide limited access to data modification and access as per use case.

 ## 4. Maintainability
 #### Definition: